Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Synthetic Instructions generation

 As we experimented with models of two sizes and did not want to have any external influence in our experiments, we generated the instructions twice, once per model size.
 We later used the instructions generated from the 8B model to train the 8B models, and those from 70B to train the 70B model.
 The total size in tokens of the English instructions used for training is 350M tokens.
-We are releasing\footnote{To be released upon acceptance.} the generated instructions (filtered and unfiltered) for replicability purposes.
+We are releasing\footnote{\href{https://hf.co/collections/HiTZ/latxa-instruct-682f356091452b0028380804}{hf.co/collections/HiTZ/latxa-instruct-682f356091452b0028380804}} the generated instructions (filtered and unfiltered) for replicability purposes.